huandu/facebook/README.md

 ```

 Type of `res` is `map[string]interface{}`.
 It may not be easy and safe to read fields in res directly.
-This library provides serveral helpful methods which can decode res to any Go type including a custom Go struct.
+This package provides serveral helpful methods which can decode res to any Go type including a custom Go struct.

 ```go
 // Decode "username" to a go string.